Updated

 How to Make Crockpot Chicken and Rice Step by Step

-Cook the Chicken and Rice: Cover the crockpot with the lid and cook on high for 3-4 hours.
+Cook: Cover the crockpot with the lid and cook on high for 3-4 hours.

-Shred the Chicken: After cooking, turn off the crockpot.
-Remove the chicken, shred it, and add it back to the crockpot.
+Shred the chicken: Once the cook time is up, turn off the crockpot.
+Remove the chicken, shred it, and then place it back in the crockpot.
+Stir to combine and thin out with additional chicken broth, if needed.

 The recipe does not allow for enough liquid for the rice to cook so it was crunchy and undercooked even though I followed the instructions exactly.
 I added more liquid to try to course correct, but there was no correcting it.
 If I were to somehow want to make this again, I would make the rice separately.
 But honestly, the dish was so bland and under seasoned, even though I precisely followed the instructions, that even more seasoning couldn’t save it.